 An International tie is awarded to a student who is selected to represent his country.
 The tie is the reverse of the original Gonzaga tie which became the Prep School tie and ultimately, with the closure of the Prep School, the Prefect tie.

-An Academic tie is awarded to a student who distinguishes himself in the non sporting area either internationally, nationally or provincially.
+A Sporting tie is awarded to a student who distinguishes himself in the sporting area either nationally or provincially.

-A Sporting tie is awarded to a student who distinguishes himself in the sporting area either internationally, nationally or provincially.
+An Academic tie is awarded to a student who distinguishes himself in the non-sporting area either internationally, nationally, or provincially.

 The Graduation Awards reflect and promote the values embodied in the mission statement and the Characteristics of Jesuit Education.
 These awards are presented by the Headmaster at the 6th Year Assembly which is held on the last Tuesday before the 6th Years depart.
 The Vice-Captain of the school delivers a speech at this Assembly.

 The Vice-Captain’s Cup or 6th Year Trophy has been presented annually since 1990 to a person who in the eyes of the Vice-Captain and Captain (after consultation with the Headmaster) most represents the ideal of a Gonzaga graduate.
 The Sixth Year class of 2016 requested that the name of this Cup be changed in memory of Mr Danny McNelis RIP.
 This change was approved by the Board of Management.